martinmunillas/svelte-intl/README.md

   let gender = $state<"male" | "female" | "other">("male");

   // Snippet definition for rich text injection
-  // This snippet will be rendered inside the {link} placeholder in the ICU message {#snippet link(content: Snippet)}
+  // This snippet will be rendered inside the <link></link> placeholder in the ICU message {#snippet link(content: Snippet)}
     <a href="/user/{name}" class="text-blue-600 hover:underline">
       {@render content()}